 How do I volunteer with SAMRU?

 Easy!
-You’ll need to sign up here to get the ball rolling.
-We use Better Impact, a volunteer database, to make things as simple and organized as possible.
+You’ll need to sign up here to connect with us and get started.
+We use Better Impact, a volunteer database, to make things like signing up, finding volunteer opportunities and tracking hours as simple and as organized as possible.

-Once you’ve applied through Better Impact, you can start checking out volunteer opportunities right away.
+Once you’ve applied through Better Impact to be a SAMRU volunteer, you can start checking out volunteer opportunities right away.
 These range from casual one-time activities to regularly scheduled commitments.
 How much time and energy you want to commit depends entirely on you, and we have a huge number of ways you can get involved!

-Because we want you to feel confident and successful as a SAMRU volunteer, some of these opportunities require training before you can sign up for them.
+We want you to feel confident and successful as a SAMRU volunteer, which means that some of these opportunities require training before you can sign up for them.
 For more information about training, please see our Volunteer Training FAQ, below.

 What kind of time commitment is expected?